Memphis ISD in the running for $100,000 locker room makeover

 “We entered it thinking, the worst we can get is a no. Next thing you know we’re top five in the nation.
 Now we’re just working for votes,” said David Jurado, Memphis ISD Athletic Director.

-The locker room makeover would be worth $100,000, which Alexander says is much needed.
+The locker room makeover would be worth $100,000, which Alexander said is much needed.

 “The community has been loving it, everybody in the community, the surrounding communities.
 I’ve got people that didn’t go to school here has reached out to me, talking about it.
 They’re all excited.
 If everybody around is getting excited, the kids can’t hold it in, they’re excited,” said Jurado.